 When you understand what you are trying to accomplish, it’s easier to tell when you’re successful.
 Don’t leave anything open-ended so that everyone on the team knows what you’re working toward and how to get there.

 Great products are developed when customer needs are at the forefront of decision making.
 No matter what stage of product launch planning you’re in, you should always keep the customer journey top of mind.
 Consider how each decision you make brings value to your customers.

 Customer personas describe important details about a target audience, such as pain points, behavioral patterns, demographics, goals, and buying habits.
 Deeply understanding who you are building a product for and what they need is vital to a successful product and a successful product launch.

-Easy Agile Personas for Jira helps teams empathize with customers so that development and launch decisions can be made based on what will provide the most value to your target market.
+Easy Agile TeamRhythm supports user story mapping, helping teams empathize with customers so that development and launch decisions can be made based on what will provide the most value to your target market.